DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/12anorexia.md

 >
 > (rising action) Until they discovered Ana online,
 >
-> (climax) Then scaled down to their lowest weight (average was 112lbs)
+> (climax) Then scaled down to their lowest weight (average was 112 lbs)
 >
 > (falling action) Ended up in a hospital,
 >
 > (conclusion) And finally went back to being healthy and normal.

-A lot of the stories were not fully developed before they were shared.
+A lot of these stories were not fully developed before they were shared.
 If an Ana video story ended with the disorder’s climax—the lowest weight—it meant that the situation will end in one of two ways: recovery, or death.
 There was something alluring about a video ending with an established definition of the climax point.
 Elaborate were my many speculations about how their stories ended.
-I nourished the need to discover how the story ended, and kept going back to some of YouTube accounts.
+I nourished the need to discover how the story ended, and kept coming back to some of the YouTube accounts.

 Most of the sufferers were my age and came from America, a land I